Brynau, meaning 'many hills' in Welsh, is a 750-acre haven for wildlife in the industrial heartland of Wales.

 Leave the M4 at junction 43 onto the A465.
 Follow the A465 to Neath/Castle-Nedd then follow the brown signs.

-The nearest train station is in Neath, approximately two miles away.
+The nearest train station is in Neath, which lies 3.2km (two miles) away.

 From Neath: First Cymru 153 to Fairyland.